zenstreamz/AIOStreams/README.md

 5. Go to `http://localhost:3000/configure`

 You can change the PORT environment variable to change the port that the addon will listen on.

+## Credits

+Thanks to [sleeyax/stremio-easynews-addon](https://github.com/Sleeyax/stremio-easynews-addon) for the repository structure and dockerfile.